-Our client operates one of the world’s largest gold deposits and the world’s largest copper mine.
+Our client in this case study “Informal Leadership Produces Results“, operates one of the world’s largest gold deposits and the world’s largest copper mine.
 In keeping with its size and status, the company has invested in some of the largest and most sophisticated mining equipment in the world.
 Not all of it is fully utilised.

 Like most organisations, the company’s Surface Maintenance department was looking for performance improvement in its operations.
 The question was, in relation to what?
 The division had never properly clarified the standards against which to measure its performance.